treywood10/website/content/_index.md

           date_end: '2023-05-06'
           description: |2-

-              * Produced over fifteen original quantitative research projects during intensive coursework
+              * Developed more than fifteen innovative quantitative research projects in rigorous coursework
-              * Built and analyzed datasets with multiple modeling strategies in STATA and R
+              * Constructed and analyzed datasets using diverse modeling techniques in STATA and R

         - title: Primary Instructor
           company: University of Kentucky